k94ll13nn3/AutoConstructor/README.md

 - Mark the class as `partial`
 - Use `AutoConstructorAttribute` on the class

-By default, all `private readonly` without initialization will be used.
-The will be injected with the same name without any leading `_`.
+By default, all `readonly` non-`static` fields without initialization will be used.
+They will be injected with the same name without any leading `_`.

 Fields marked with `AutoConstructorIgnoreAttribute` will be ignored.